DataDog/hiring-engineers/answers.md

 {“q”: “avg:my_metric{host:precise64}”,”type”: “line”}
 ```

-- Any metric from the Integration on your Database with the anomaly function applied; Average of a MySQL performance metric with anomaly function applied, using basic algorithm and a bounds (standard deviation) of 2; with line type
+- Any metric from the Integration on your Database with the anomaly function applied; Average of a MySQL performance metric with anomaly function applied, using basic algorithm and a bounds (standard deviation) of 2; with line type.
+Note:  There are four different anomaly detection algorithms.
+For more information, see the guide for anomoly detection:  https://docs.datadoghq.com/guides/anomalies/
+  - Basic: Used when there is no repeating pattern; uses a lagging rolling computation to determine the range of expected values
+  - Agile: Used for seasonal metrics patterns and need to adjust to level shifts in the metric
+  - Robust: Used for seasonal metrics patterns and when the metric is fairly stable; catch the slow level shifts
+  - Adaptive: Used for seasonal metrics patterns and can adjust more readily than agile or robust algorithms

 ```
 {“q”: “anomalies(avg:mysql.performance.bytes_sent{host:precise64},’basic’,2)”,”type”:”line”}